reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

 - Changing build product and product model, may break your platform apps and features functionality

 ## Not Compatible with
-- Mi Music or any player that forcing compress offload playback
 - Dolby, Moto Waves, AudioFX Moto, or any global type soundfx (different case in different rom)

 ## Compatible with